 Violating GDPR’s ethical and financial penalties are so major that every company must shift how they manage big data, said IBM’s vice president of Security.

 If you use the internet, & you do use the internet.
 Your email inbox has been filled with privacy notifications since 25th May 2018.

 That was the implementation of the GDPR.
 However, who and what is the General Data Protection Regulation protecting?

 In today’s connected world, personal data is being collected at a remarkable rate.

-The websites you use, the places you visit, the calls you make and even the photos you take are all recorded, measured and leave a digital impression – an impression that is fast becoming a valuable resource.
+The websites you use, the places you visit, the calls you make, and even the photos you take.
+Everything is recorded, measured, and leave a digital impression – an impression that is fast becoming a valuable resource.

-One significant change is the change in approach towards data privacy.
+One significant change is the change in approach to data privacy.

-This regulation gives residents more power over their data, more control over their information, and allows them to make informed choices or options before providing personal information to a company or professionals.
+This regulation gives residents more power and control over their data and allows them to make informed choices or options before providing personal information to a company or professionals.

 The central theme of the GDPR is Respect for privacy, and it must be present in every strategy, every process, and every tool.

-Several decisions that we make in our businesses must consider confidentiality issues, thus, before selecting a tool or strategy, we should ask ourselves:
+Several decisions that we make in our businesses must consider confidentiality issues.
+Thus, before selecting a tool or strategy, we should ask ourselves the following questions: